EffectOrientedProgramming/book/docs/guide/scalatools.md

 ## 4. Using SBT

-In a terminal, move to the directory where you extracted the [examples](https://github.com/EffectOrientedProgramming/examples) repository and run:
+In a terminal, move to the directory where you extracted the [examples](examples.md) repository and run:

 ```
-> sbt
+sbt
 ```

 This opens the sbt shell.
-For this project, the prompt will look like this:
+For this project, the prompt will look something like this:

 ```
 sbt:EffectOrientedProgramming>